DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-qualitative-validating-calibration.rst

     DaoAI also allows to perform a quantitative calibration, which is more accurate, and recommended for applications that need to keep an eye on sources of picking errors.

-Quantitative valiate the result means we are projecting back some known objects back to the cloud, and compare it with what we actually see from the camera.
+Quantitative validate the result means we are projecting back some known objects back to the cloud, and compare it with what we actually see from the camera.
 Following are general steps:

 1. Collect validating bag data
 2. Config the flowchart, and run dedicated flowchart to check the visual result